 Parker ventured into mining when he was 15 years old and hadn’t looked back since.
 Rather than buy their meat from butchers, Parker and his family went hunting!
 They tracked down deer, moose, and bears.

 The latest reports suggest that people in Parker’s line of work have been the beneficiaries of a blooming gold bull.
 One of his highest recorded earnings was $20 million, outshining even his closest rivals.
-Schnabel’s operation is so expansive that he alone sets aside $2 million for fuel cost.
+Schnabel’s operation is so expensive that he alone sets aside $2 million for fuel costs.

 The entirety of his profits goes into expanding his mining business.
-Parker Schnabel went on to add that he does not own a boat, or any fancy houses and cars.
+Parker Schnabel went on to add that he does not own a boat or any fancy houses and cars.
 He chooses to spend his money wisely.
-Reports suggest that Parker Schnabel’s net worth is $8 million as 2022.
+Reports suggest that Parker Schnabel’s net worth is $8 million as of 2023.

 A news outlet recently published a report suggesting that Parker owned a luxurious mansion in Alaska.
 It was valued at $950,000.
 The news sent fans into a frenzy as they were buzzing to find out whether it was true or not.
 However, Schnabel revealed on Twitter that this story was entirely false.